doyleLai/Raspberry-Pi-Captive-Portal/README.md

 # Set up a Raspberry Pi Captive Portal (Workable Example!)
 This is a workable, as of Jan 2025, and simple example that needs minimal installation and hardware to set up a captive portal on a Raspberry Pi.
 I guarantee it works on the Pi Zero 2 board.
 I created this because there are many guidelines on the internet, but all of them are outdated and cannot work on the current Pi OS.
 Even the same topic on the Raspberry Pi official website does not work!
 I have gone through many guidelines and consolidated the up-to-date commands to guide you through how to create a Captive Portal on Raspberry Pi.

 A Captive Portal is usually the landing page for logging in before connecting to the internet.
 In fact, there is no need to really connect the hotspot clients to the internet.
 With this technology, you can use it for many other purposes.
 For example, you can use the webpage for data entry.
-This guideline focuses on how to create the Captive Portal but how you use the Captive Portal is up to you.
-In this demo, I will set up the captive portal as a Wi-Fi configuration page for inputting the Wi-Fi password so that the Raspberry Pi can connect to a Wi-Fi network.
+This guideline focuses on how to create the captive portal but how you use the it is up to you.
+In the steps here, the captive portal is a simple echo system that displays the text that the user has submitted.

+>In the repository file, there is a complete Wi-Fi configuration page for inputting Wi-Fi password to let the Raspberry Pi connect to a Wi-Fi network.
 This is useful when you need to deploy the board in an environment where the Wi-Fi credentials cannot be pre-installed.
-The code logic for accepting inputs and configuring the Wi-Fi is in the Flask app web server.
-You can modify the Flask app for another purpose.
+You can modify the Flask app to suit your needs.

 This setup creates a virtual network interface on the network card.
 You can use the default interface to connect the Raspberry Pi to a Wi-Fi network.
 While on the same channel, you can use the virtual interface to create a hotspot to accept connections - no need for an extra Wi-Fi dongle!